 Note: we are passing along the knowledge that there are building ownership options and programs available, however, we recommend and advise that you contact your CPA and/or attorney before taking the steps featured here.

 Most medical practices would qualify for the SBA 504 loan, which requires a lesser down payment (as low as 10%) then funds 50% of the cost through the Certified Development Company (CDC) at a lesser, fixed interest rate for 10 – 20 years.
+The remaining 40% is financed through a traditional commercial loan.
 This program works well for small businesses who are growing, but don’t have a lot of working capital to expend on real estate, improvements or equipment.
 Being able to finance 80-90% of the cost couldn’t be a better deal for these businesses.
 For more qualifying information visit the SBA website or read our blog on the topic.

 Lease the Building from Yourself for a Tax Reduction